 - All meals from breakfast on Day 2 through lunch on the last day of the trekking portion of the trip

-- Professional, knowledgeable, certified Iceland hiking guides (U.S.-based guides)
+- Professional, certified Wildland Iceland hiking guides (U.S.-based guides)

 - Emergency equipment including a company-issued first-aid kit and satellite phone